 The Guadalajara Cartel

 Since the Prohibition, suppliers in Mexico have smuggled contraband across the US-Mexico border.
-However, the solidification of the cartel threat came in the 1970s, when Miguel Ángel Félix Gallardo, founded the Guadalajara Cartel.
+However, the solidification of the cartel threat came in the 1970s, when Miguel Ángel Félix Gallardo founded the Guadalajara Cartel.
 The Guadalajara Cartel quickly became the first prominent organization for drug trafficking in Mexico.
 In the 80s, Félix Gallardo linked his drug ring to Colombian cocaine networks, notably those of the Medellín and Cali Cartels.
 The Guadalajara Cartel established an organized system of trade that traded marijuana, cocaine, and heroin.
 The cartel spanned across Mexico and operated by bribing corrupt officials and assigning regions to Félix Gallardo’s trusted traffickers.

 In 1985, the Guadalajara Cartel received blame for the torture and death of US Drug Enforcement Administration (DEA) Agent Enrique Camarena.
 As a result, the US quickly captured Félix Gallardo’s co-founders, and eventually Félix Gallardo himself in 1989.
 However, before then, Félix Gallardo held a summit that divided Mexico into regions for control by other drug cartels.
 The Guadalajara Cartel then split into two major cartels that exist today, the Arellano Félix Organization (AFO), led by Félix Gallardo’s nephews, the Arellano Félix brothers, and the Sinaloa Cartel, led by Joaquín “El Chapo” Guzmán.